l3aconator/accessibility-scouts-camp/pages/05.about/colophon/default.md

 …is built using the flat-file [GRAV CMS](https://getgrav.org?target=_blank) with a custom CSS framework built by Kyle Bacon.
 The badge and account system is managed by a combination of hand-crafted vanilla JS, tears, and [Firebase](https://firebase.google.com?target=_blank) by Google.

 #### The illustrations…
-…were crafted with beer and coffee by Kyle Bacon to fit with the content.
+…were crafted with beer and coffee by Kyle Bacon.
 </section>

 <section class="section--badge-cta section--badge-cta__orange mt--90">